georgi/rack_dav/README.md

 RackDAV - Web Authoring for Rack
 ---

-RackDAV is Handler for [Rack][1], which allows content authoring over HTTP.
-RackDAV brings its own file backend, but other backends are possible by subclassing RackDAV::Resource.
+RackDAV is a Ruby gem that allows you to use the WebDAV protocol to edit and manage files over HTTP.
+It comes with its own file backend, but you can also create your own backend by subclassing RackDAV::Resource.

-## Install

-Just install the gem from RubyGems:

-    $ gem install rack_dav

 ## Quickstart

-If you just want to share a folder over WebDAV, you can just start a simple server with:

-    $ rack_dav
+To install the gem, run `gem install rack_dav`.

-This will start a WEBrick server on port 3000, which you can connect to without authentication.
+To quickly test out RackDAV, copy the config.ru file from this repository and run `bundle exec rackup`.
+This will start a web server on a default port that you can connect to without any authentication.

 ## Rack Handler

-Using RackDAV inside a rack application is quite easy.
-A simple rackup script looks like this:
+To use RackDAV in your own rack application, include the following in your config.ru file:

     require 'rubygems'
     require 'rack_dav'